 - Reduced employment and income

-When the labor force suspects their income is not guaranteed they will automatically save more and spend less.
+When the labour force suspects their income is not guaranteed they will automatically save more and spend less.

 2. Learn from past recessions